Cuspy halo problem

 The cuspy halo problem (also known as the core-cusp problem) is a discrepancy between the inferred dark matter density profiles of low-mass galaxies and the density profiles predicted by cosmological N-body simulations.
 Nearly all simulations form dark matter halos which have "cuspy" dark matter distributions, with density increasing steeply at small radii, while the rotation curves of most observed dwarf galaxies suggest that they have flat central dark matter density profiles ("cores").

 Several possible solutions to the core-cusp problem have been proposed.
 Many recent studies have shown that including baryonic feedback (particularly feedback from supernovae and active galactic nuclei) can "flatten out" the core of a galaxy's dark matter profile, since feedback-driven gas outflows produce a time-varying gravitational potential that transfers energy to the orbits of the collisionless dark matter particles.
-Other works have shown that the core-cusp problem can be solved outside of the most widely accepted Cold Dark Matter (CDM) paradigm: simulations with warm or self-interacting dark matter also produce dark matter cores in low-mass galaxies.
+Other works have shown that the core-cusp problem can be solved outside of the most widely accepted Lambda-Cold Dark Matter paradigm (ΛCDM): simulations with warm or self-interacting dark matter also produce dark matter cores in low-mass galaxies.
 It is also possible that the distribution of dark matter that minimizes the system energy has a flat central dark matter density profile.

 Simulation results

 According to W.J.G. de Blok "The presence of a cusp in the centers of CDM halos is one of the earliest and strongest results derived from N-body cosmological simulations."
 Numerical simulations for CDM structure formation predict some structure properties that conflict with astronomical observations.

+Simulations focusing on the affects of baryonic feedback from supernovae and active galactic nuclei have found correlations between the frequency of cores in dwarf galaxy halos and bursty star formation.
+Galaxies that experience high star formation in their central regions for prolonged time scales (2-3 Gyrs) with comparable mass between baryons and dark matter appears to result in core formation.
+If true this would lessen tension between the ΛCDM model and observations.

+Results from the SMUGGLE model support evidence of the role of feedback in core formation, but also highlight the importance of accurate Interstellar Medium (ISM) modeling.
+The influence of feedback on core formation appears to take place on the scale of 10-100 parsecs, which many current large scale simulations fail to resolve.
+Without accurate ISM modeling, cores may fail to form despite appropriate existing conditions.